dentisphere/upgrade-angularjs/readme.md

 };
 ```

+-   when webpack config change, webpack-dev-server must be restarted

 ## convert js files to ts files

 no real difficulty.
 At the end of this step, we should have :

 -   all angular components and services registration are in app.ts
--   no more js file
+-   no more .js file
--   type 'any' added everywhere a type is needed (proper types will be added and used in next step)
+-   type `any` added everywhere a type is needed (proper types will be added and used in next step)
--   only one script left in index.html
+-   only one script left in _index.html_

 ### notes

-@types must be installed for some vendor libraries, such as lodash
+`@types` must be installed for some vendor libraries, such as _lodash_

 ## include css and sass in webpack